costlydeveloper/nestjs-angular-nx/README.md

 Begin by setting up each part of the application with the following instructions:

-### 🛠 Backend Setup
+### 🛠 Backend Configuration

-Crafted with NestJS and TypeORM, follows Clean Architecture principles for maintainability and scalability.
-Jumpstart your setup with:
+Our backend is built on NestJS alongside TypeORM, adhering to the principles of Clean Architecture for enhanced maintainability and scalability.
+Begin your backend setup with:

 - [Backend Magic Unleashed](./neox-api/README.md)

-### 🌟 Frontend Setup
+### 🌟 Frontend Configuration

-The frontend is developed with Angular, designed for a responsive and interactive experience.
-Get going with:
+Developed with Angular, our frontend is crafted for a dynamic and responsive user experience.
+Start your frontend journey with:

 - [Frontend Wonder World](./neox-fe/README.md)